Magee - Murray

 Jack enlisted in Ballymena, though his wife, Margaret Martin, lived at 52 Abercorn Road, Londonderry.
 He is commemorated on the La Ferte Sous Jouarre Memorial.

 Right: MARTIN, 9014 Lance Corporal Joseph, 1st Royal Irish Rifles, was killed in action on the 10th March 1915.
 He was born on the 1 January 1889 at Craigavole, Ballymoney and he was the son of James Dorrens Martin and Elizabeth Gregg.
-The couple, James from Drumsaragh, Co Londonderry and Elizabeth from Landmore, Co Londonderry, married in 2nd Kilrea Presbyterian Church on the 31 May 1878.
-The family lived at Hope Street, Ballymena in 1901 and 1911.
+The couple, James from Drumsaragh, Co Londonderry and Elizabeth from Landmore, Co.
+Londonderry, married in 2nd Kilrea Presbyterian Church on the 31 May 1878.
+The family lived at Hope Street, Ballymena in 1901 and 191; Joseph's will leaves his effects to his father James at 15 Hope Street, Ballymena.
 They said at the latter date that they had been married for 33 years and that all six of their children were then alive.
-Joseph Martin was then with the 1 Royal Irish Rifles, a soldier in 'Burmah and the Andaman Islands'.
+Joseph Martin was then with the 1st Royal Irish Rifles, a soldier in 'Burmah and the Andaman Islands'.

-The 1st Royal Irish Rifles first major action was the Battle of Neuve Chapelle, fought between 10 and 13 March 1915 and it seems that this is where Joseph was killed.
-A local soldier called Alexander, according to the Ballymena Observer, relayed the news to the parents.
+The 1st Royal Irish Rifles first major action was the Battle of Neuve Chapelle, fought between 10 and 13 March 1915.
+A local soldier called Alexander, according to the Ballymena Observer, relayed the news to the parents of their son's death.

 He is commemorated on the Le Touret Memorial, France and in Wellington Street Presbyterian Church.